SiBuijs/XSuite-SynchrotronIntegrals/README.md

 ## Initialization:
 - Pass a line object.
-- The class calculates the Twiss-Parameters of the line
+- The class calculates the Twiss-Parameters of the line.
-- The class extracts the required parameters from the line and the Twiss table
+- The class extracts the required parameters from the line and the Twiss table.

 ## Public methods: